Our experts are here to help

 The term optician is a generic term often used for either a dispensing optician or an optometrist.
 An optometrist is a healthcare professional who is trained to perform eye examinations and vision tests, prescribe and dispense spectacles and contact lenses, detect certain eye conditions such as glaucoma, and prescribe medication for certain eye diseases.

-A dispensing optician is a technician who is trained to design and fit spectacles and contact lenses using prescriptions written by an optometrist or ophthalmologist.
-The Eyesite team are made up of highly qualified optometrists and dispensing opticians who have the combined expertise to provide a comprehensive eye care service.
+A dispensing optician is trained to select and fit frames and spectacle lenses using prescriptions written by an optometrist or ophthalmologist.
+The Eyesite team are made up of highly qualified and experienced optometrists and dispensing opticians who have the combined expertise to provide a comprehensive eye care service.

 Why do I need a more advanced eye exam than a standard eye test?